Share this article

 While there are many advantages to online learning, there are also disadvantages.
 So you need to consider all the pros and cons before making a decision to pursue a degree online.

 First, you should ask yourself if you have the time.
-Online learning frees up a lot of hours, but not everyone can spare those hours.
+Online learning frees up a lot of hours that might be spent commuting to a traditional classroom, but it still takes time to attend online classes, and not everyone can spare the hours it takes to commit to online learning.
 Before you enroll, you should make sure you’ll be able to manage the time needed to complete your classwork while doing your job and taking care of your family.

 Second, will you be able to focus and self-manage your tasks?
 In a traditional classroom setting, you are often seated forward alongside other students, listening to your instructor and answering questions.
 Online students, however, must learn to work through more distractions.
 If you have kids, you’ll want to have a family conversation ahead of time to ensure that you’re able to do your work uninterrupted.
 If you want to study on your lunch break at work, you’ll have to find a place to be alone where you won’t have to constantly respond to emails.